vchantha/docker-bigdata-compose/README.md

 # Big Data Ecosystem with Docker Compose

+## Introduction

-This guide provides a comprehensive checklist and instructions for setting up a big data ecosystem using Docker Compose.
-The stack includes the following components:
+This project provides a comprehensive guide to setting up a big data ecosystem using Docker Compose.
+The stack includes various components for data ingestion, processing, storage, and querying, making it suitable for big data workflows.

-- **Nifi** for data ingestion
-- **Spark** for compute
-- **Kafka + Flink** for streaming
-- **Trino + Hive** for RDBMS
-- **Hadoop / Minio** for datastore

----

-## Full-Stack Data Platform

-Below is a visual representation of the full-stack data platform:

 ---